swissi2000/Test/docs/ProbeAngle.md

 Note that the Free version of CNC12 only supports WCS #1 (G54), Mill Pro supports WCS # 1-6 (G54 - G59) and Mill Digitizing Bundle supports WCS #1-18 (G54 - G59 and E7 - E18).

 ## Geometry Probing Cycle
-A typical block for a Surface Angle Probing Cycle looks like this:
+A typical block for a Plane Angle Probing Cycle looks like this:

 ```javascript
  G65 P9843 A2 Y0.
 D50.
 Q2.
 B1.
 W1.